 Clifden Arts Week

-Because of its location and vibrant culture, Galway is considered a “bilingual city,” as it proudly maintains new and traditional aspects of Irish culture, including Iris-language events, Irish film, and Irish music.
-This, in addition to its location within the Republic of Ireland’s most predominantly Irish-speaking area, make Galway a city well known for its “Irishness,” and is a perfect place to get in touch with your own Irish heritage, or to learn more about the nation’s past, present, and future.
+Because of its location and vibrant culture, Galway is considered a “bilingual city,” as it proudly maintains new and traditional aspects of Irish culture, including Irish-language events, Irish film, and Irish music.
+This, in addition to its location within the Republic of Ireland’s most predominantly Irish-speaking area, make Galway a city well known for its “Irishness,” and a perfect place to get in touch with your own Irish heritage or to learn more about the nation’s past, present, and future.

 The National University of Ireland at Galway